Gasconade River

 The Gasconade River is about 280 mi long and is located in central and south-central Missouri.

-The Gasconade River begins in the Ozarks southeast of Hartville in Wright County and flows generally north-northeastwardly through Wright, Laclede, Pulaski, Phelps, Maries, Osage and Gasconade counties, through portions of the Mark Twain National Forest.
+The Gasconade River begins in the Ozarks southwest of Hartville in Wright County and flows generally north-northeastwardly through Wright, Laclede, Pulaski, Phelps, Maries, Osage and Gasconade counties, through portions of the Mark Twain National Forest.
 It flows into the Missouri River near the town of Gasconade in Gasconade County.
 At Rich Fountain, the river has a mean annual discharge of 3,097 cubic feet per second.

 Name

 The name Gasconade is derived from "Gascon", an inhabitant of the French region of Gascony.
 The people of that province were noted for their boastfulness.
 It was applied by the early French to the Indians living on its banks who bragged about their exploits.
 The name means to boast or brag, and thus the river received its name.
 The waters of the river are boisterous and boastful and the name is also descriptive.